 Instead of venturing out to explore and experience the real world, we often choose the easy way out by sitting in front of the TV all day long.
 Such behavior calls for a tech detox, taking time off from some or most technology use.

 To achieve this, the best solution is to help one appreciate the beauty of a world without technology.
 It is important to note that the goal is not to condemn all technology; rather, it is to create an awareness that technology alone does not make life complete.

 5 Ways Tech Addiction is Changing Our Behavior

 Science and technology are meant to improve our lives, but ironically, we've become their prisoners.
 We constantly need...
 Read more

-1. Start Living In Your (Real) World
+1. Start Living in Your (Real) World

-Intuitively, you know the activities I’m trying to turn you away from: random net surfing on Facebook and YouTube, prolonged TV-watching that’s turning you into a couch potato, incessant instant messaging, video gaming Ã¢ÂÂ unplug yourself from that world.
+Intuitively, you know the activities I’m attempting to steer you away from: aimless browsing on Facebook and YouTube, excessive TV-watching that turns you into a couch potato, constant instant messaging, video gaming Ã¢ÂÂ unplug yourself from that world.

-Going all out
+Going all out!

 2. Make Plans & Set Goals